roshangautam/roshangautam.github.io/app/content/blog/how-to-create-personal-blog-gatsby-github-pages-github-actions/index.md

 ---
 title: "How to create a personal blog using Gatsby, Github Pages & Github Actions"
-description: "In this article we will explore a set of tools and services which will let you build a personal blog super fast and with almost zero cost."
+description: "In this article we will explore a set of tools and services which will let you build a personal blog and help setup an automated publishing pipeline."
 coverImage: "/assets/images/posts/covers/personal-websites-101.svg"
 date: "2021-07-10"
 author: